-How To Plan a Launch Party
+How to Plan a Launch Party

 Over the years I’ve planned many launch parties and have learned that unless they’re exciting and newsworthy, they come across as ‘just another party’.

-But, a launch party is the perfect way to highlight your business or your client’s new product or service.
+A launch party is the perfect way to highlight your business or your client’s new product or service.